ilyagr/jj/docs/technical/architecture.md

 the files we want the user to edit.
 We then let the user edit the right-hand side of the diff.
 Then we simply snapshot that working copy to create the new tree.

+[^1]: There are a few exceptions, such as for messages printed during automatic
+    upgrades of the repo format